Gluten Free Chinese Honey Chicken

 How do you make battered honey chicken?

-To make battered honey chicken gluten free, use cornstarch instead of flour to batter the chicken breast.
+To make gluten free honey chicken, use cornstarch instead of flour to batter the chicken breast.
 First, coat the chicken pieces in egg, then in the cornstarch.
 Next, lightly pan fry the battered chicken in olive oil with garlic and chilies.

-To add more vitamins and nutrition to the dish, stir fry in some veggies, like broccoli, sugar snap peas and bell peppers or serve roasted veggies on the side.
+To add more vitamins and nutrition to the dish, stir fry in some veggies, like broccoli, sugar snap peas and bell peppers.
+Or serve Roasted Asian Vegetables on the side.